rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 `Would you like to use an existing empty block device (e.g. a disk or partition)? (yes/no) [default=no]:`
 ```

 Metal As A Service (MAAS) is outside the scope of this document.
-Accept the defaults for this next bit.
+Accept the defaults for this.

 ```
 Would you like to connect to a MAAS server? (yes/no) [default=no]: